-Proper roof ventilation is one of the most cost-effective and energy-efficient methods of keeping your house cool and healthy.
+Effective roof ventilation is one of the most cost-effective and energy-efficient methods of keeping your house cool and healthy.
 During summer, your roof space can heat up to ridiculously hot temperatures.
 It is not uncommon for roofs to reach temperatures about 65 degrees celsius, which can have serious impacts on your home.
 These can include:

 - Limited capacity for your air conditioner to work.
-When a roof space is incredibly hot the ducting for HVAC systems are also incredibly hot.
+When a roof space is incredibly hot the ducting for HVAC systems is also incredibly hot.
 That means that more energy is required to deliver a cooling effect.
 This is a highly inefficient and expensive way to stay cool.